deepankarck2/MIPS-Processor/README.md

 # MIPS-Processor

-In this project, I have designed and implemented components for a 32-bit MIPS processor using VHDL and Xilinx software.
+In this project, I have designed and implemented the components for a 32-bit MIPS processor using VHDL and Xilinx software.

 # Components